JakeQue22/FOSSBilling-Pterodactyl-Extension/README.md

 Replace the Mod.php in public_html/library/Box/Mod.php

-Place all other files into a folder in public_html/modules/Servicepterodactyl
+Place all other files and folders into public_html/modules/Servicepterodactyl

 YOU MUST ENSURE YOU FOLLOW BOTH STEPS ABOVE OTHERWISE IT WILL NOT WORK.